 Elimination Diets and ADHD

 In elimination diets, you identify a particular food or ingredient you think might be contributing to or worsening ADHD symptoms.
 Then you stop eating anything containing that substance.
 If the symptoms lessen or subside, then you continue avoiding the substance.

 Can eliminating foods from your diet improve ADHD symptoms?
 Research in all these areas is ongoing and results are not clear-cut, although most scientists do not advocate this as a mainstream approach to managing ADHD.
 Nonetheless, here are some common areas of concern and what the experts recommend:

 Based on this and other recent studies, the American Academy of Pediatrics now agrees that eliminating preservatives and food colorings from the diet is a reasonable option for children with ADHD.
-Amen recommends that anyone with ADHD avoid these substances:
+Some experts recommend that people with ADHD avoid these substances:

 - Artificial colors, especially red and yellow